10 Best Indian Thriller Novels That Will Keep You Hooked Till the Last Page

 5. Framed (Vimal Series) – Surender Mohan Pathak

 There are 42 novels in this very popular series by Surender Mohan Pathak written in the Hindi language.
 Sardar Surender Singh Sohal or simply Vimal is the protagonist of this series.
 The first book in this series was published in 1971 and the latest one in the year 2021.
-Three of the books of this series have been translated into English, the best one being ‘Framed’ that is the translation of the book Hazar Haath.
+Three of the books of this series have been translated into English, the best one being ‘Framed’ which is the translation of the book Hazar Haath.

 6. Dead Meat – Ankush Saikia